erykslezak/CIPP1/README.md

 - Live chat integration

-  _A pop up live chat notification could possibly bring more customers in as visitor would get their answers straight away_
+  _A pop up live chat notification could possibly bring more customers in as visitor would get their answers straight away._

+- 404 Page

+  _404 Page to redirect if page has not been found._

+- Thank you page

+  _Page when form has successfuly been submited.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>